 - 1. Go to Users in the main menu.

 - 2. Click Add User.

 - 3. Enter the display name, username and password.
 The display name is the name that is displayed in DDM, the username is the string they will use to log in to DDM and Dante Controller.
 If no display name is provided, their username will be displayed instead.

 - 4. Provide an email address (optional).
+Users can log in using their username or email address.

 - 5. Assign a default role (optional).

 - 6. Add a Domain Role (optional):

 - a.
 Select the domain for which you want modify the user's role.

 - b.
 Select the domain role for the user.

 - c.
 Click Add Domain Role to make more domain assignments.

 - 7. Click Add.